 All units, except research methods, require students to learn about key concepts, two key theories, two core studies and applications.
-Research methods focuses on the ways that psychologists investigate behaviour and we will also cover key principles in Neuroscience.
+'Research methods' focuses on the ways that psychologists investigate behaviour, and we will also cover key principles in Neuroscience.

+How will you be assessed?
 The GCSE is assessed through two exams at the end of Year 11: